 Perhaps the most annoying discovery that an admin can make is to find that new workflow statuses aren’t actually used.

-To make sure you don’t set out on unnecessary work, spend time talking to users and mapping out workflows.
+To make sure you don’t set out on unnecessary work, spend time talking to users and stakeholders.
+Then map out workflows.

-Doing so will ensure that the users’ requirements are fully understood and that the specification is both needed and reflects actual work processes.
+Doing so will ensure that the users’ requirements are understood and reflected in the specification of the workflow and the processes described in it are actually needed.
 As the saying goes, less haste, more speed.